data2health/clinical-adaptor/README.md

 Issues with checklists  see [example](https://github.com/data2health/project-repo-template/issues/2).
 GitHub help on Milestones is [here](https://help.github.com/articles/creating-and-editing-milestones-for-issues-and-pull-requests/)

-## Evaluation
-Each project should propose a set of evaluation measures, recorded in a separate Evaluation Plan file, for example [here](https://github.com/data2health/project-repo-template/blob/master/evaluation.md).
-These will be reviewed by the Evaluation committee and approved by the Program Directors and NCATS.
-The Evaluation committee will meet with each Project team leads to assist.

-Each project should have Evaluation-realated issues, that can be tagged with the "evaluation" tag. see [Example Evaluation Issue](https://github.com/data2health/project-repo-template/issues/5)

-## Education
-Each project should propose a set of educational activities, listed separately in the Education Plan file.
-Please reference any of the following that apply:
-- Educational resources that will be generated (these can be milestones and/or files in the repo)
-- Educational opportunities (please indicate for which type of learner and how to participate)
-- Best practices guides

 Please include education related issues where relevant, tagged with "education".

 ## Get involved